How to Get Chlorine out of Your Hair After Swimming

 Rinse your hair with 16 oz of water mixed with 1/2 T of vitamin C powder.

 Wash your hair with a hair rinse made with rose petals and chamomile tea.
-See instructions to make below.
+This replaces your shampoo & conditioner.
+It’s so simple to make.
+Check out the instructions below.

 Let it sit on your hair for a minute or two.
-Use this time to spray your body with vitamin C powder mixed with water – I like to add essentials oils – to remove the chlorine from your body and swim suit.
+Use this time to spray your body with vitamin C powder mixed with water – I like to add essential oils – to remove the chlorine from your body and swimsuit.

-The first week this might feel weird and as your hair adjusts.
-You might need to use a little leave-in conditioner if your hair is tangled.
+The first week this might feel weird as your hair adjusts.
+You might need to use a little leave-in conditioner or a tiny pea-sized ball of coconut oil if your hair is tangled.
 Just use a little less each day until you’ve weaned yourself off the conditioner.

 DIY After-swim Rose and Chamomile Rinse for Blonde or Highlighted Hair